benchenuk/sandbox.margre/README.md

-# MARGRe — Multi-Agent Relation Graph Researcher
+# MARGRe — Multi-Agent Relationship Discovery Engine

-A CLI-based multi-agent AI research tool designed to build detailed relational historical graphs.
-It uses **LangGraph** for orchestration and **Neo4j** for graph persistence.
+A CLI-based multi-agent AI tool designed to discover and map complex historical and contemporary networks.
+Starting from a single individual, it uses **LangGraph** to recursively hunt for connections (collaborators, rivals, mentors, institutions) and persists them into a **Neo4j** graph.

 ---